We take the privacy and security of your personal information very seriously and want you to be confident about giving it to us.

 Our website and social media may contain links to other websites or services.
 You should note that we are in no way responsible for the content or privacy policies these websites / services may have in place and advise that you use caution and refer to these websites own Privacy statements and terms.

-The contents of this site are owned or registered to The Milky Way and can only be used or reproduced strictly by permission.
+The contents of this site are owned or registered to The Milky Way which is owned by TK, CA, MD, J & T Stanbury, the partners of Stanbury Lesure LLP, and can only be used or reproduced strictly by permission.
 Unlawful reproduction may result in legal action.

 If you have any comments, questions, or complaints relating to our Security & Privacy Statement please email [email protected]